 Additional hydrodissection with a good hydrodissection cannula is your friend.
-Stubborn epinuclear plate hydrodissect, stubborn soft lens material (SLM) hydrodissect, nucleus not rotating hydrodissect, posterior capsular plaque - careful, gentle, aimed hydrodissect!
-I have before used a roughened aspiration tip and gently polished straight through the posterior capsule and I aspirated on calcific stubborn SLM only to watch the zones give up.
+Stubborn epinuclear plate - hydrodissect, stubborn soft lens material (SLM) - hydrodissect, nucleus not rotating hydrodissect, posterior capsular plaque - careful, gentle, aimed hydrodissection!

+Avoid these learned errors, I have before used a roughened aspiration tip and gently polished straight through the posterior capsule and I have aspirated on calcific stubborn SLM only to watch the zonules give up.
 The reflective learning is quite clear and somewhat repetitive - hydrodissect more!
-You really can't do a lot wrong with a gentle squirt of balanced salt solution (BSS).
-Mind you be careful and always make sure the cannula is screwed onto the syringe properly to avoid firing it off.
+You really can't do a lot wrong with a gentle squirt of balance salt solution (BSS).
+Mind you, be careful and always make sure the cannula is screwed onto the syringe properly to avoid firing it off.

-My next tip is regarding the placement of modern flexible pliable one piece IOLS.
+My next tip is regarding the placement of modern flexible pliable one piece IOLs.
 It is galling to perform a beautiful lens removal, gaze upon the pristine clear bag and bright red reflex and then push in an IOL, only to see it sink or displace the bag.
 Most of the lenses have a subtle way of placing optimally.
 Most importantly, they don't require rotating.
 They also don't need to be forced into the bag in one movement.
 The haptic / optic junctions are very flexible.
 Gentle downward pressure at the junction with the viscoelastic cannula or with the aspiration tip will allow you to ballot the haptic into the bag.
 You can see the haptic edge sweep down past the CCC edge into the capsular bag, gently and easily.
 With this technique you can avoid the aforementioned issues.
+Most of the modern flexible one pieces can be placed in this manner.